Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_with_dbt/data_engineering_with_dbt.md

 ![intermediate](assets/int_5.png)

-10. Now create int_stock_history_major_currency.sql in the intermediate folder.
+11. Now create the file `int_stock_history_major_currency.sql` in the intermediate folder.
 This model will start bringing FX and Trade history sets together.

-11. Paste the below code into the file and save it.
+12. Paste the below code into the file and save it.

 ```sql
 with